 If you or a loved one has been injured or killed in a vehicle accident, contact a Birmingham injury attorney immediately for a free consultation about your case.
 You may be entitled to pursue legal action to recover expenses due to that accident

 Getting in a car accident can be a terrifying experience.
 As a result, it is often difficult to stay calm and keep a cool head.
-However, choosing the proper response after an accident is important.
+However, the proper response after an accident is extremely important.
 The top 5 things to do after an accident include:

 Do not flee the scene of an accident.